Allergic Reactions to Hair Color

 Am I allergic to hair color?

-A hair color allergy is exactly what you think it is, a reaction to chemicals found in any product that colors your hair.
+A hair dye allergy is exactly what you think it is, a reaction to chemicals found in any product that colors your hair.
 According to HealthHype.com, about 5% of people who use any sort of hair color develop an allergy, which means that it’s pretty rare.
-But when an allergy does strike, it can be just as severe as a nut or shellfish allergy.
+But when an hair dye allergy does strike, it can be just as severe as a nut or shellfish allergy.
 If you see any signs of swelling, itching or burning, listen to your body, you’re having a reaction.
 It’s very common for these symptoms to start within a short period of time after application, but it’s possible that an allergic reaction to hair color can develop days or weeks after the treatment, which displays itself as redness or itch on or around the head.
 This is important, so let’s repeat that: symptoms of hair dye allergies aren't necessarily immediate and they can occur two, three or even up to seven days after exposure to the product.
 According to Debra Jaliman, MD and author of Skin Rules, “If you develop a severe allergy, you could get blisters and hives and, though rare, difficulty breathing similar to an anaphylactic reaction.”

 Is there an hair color ingredient that is setting off my allergic reaction?

-The most common hair color ingredient that people have a reaction to is a substance known as PPD, shortened from the scientific name of paraphenylenediamine.
+There are many ingredients in hair color that can cause an allergic reaction, but the most common hair color ingredient that people have a reaction to is a substance known as PPD, shortened from the scientific name of paraphenylenediamine.
 It’s frequently used in commercial hair dyes—both drugstore and salon brands—and is primarily used to fight color fade.
 According to researchers at WebMD, PPD is found in more than two-thirds of commercial hair dyes.
 In her book Skin Rules, Dr. Jaliman states that, “Black dye is known as being worse than others, but you can get a reaction no matter the shade you’re using or the original color of your hair.”
 If you're having a severe PPD reaction, it can show itself as a painful rash around the hairline, as well as facial swelling.
 Reactions can be serious and although it’s rare, hospitalization can occur.

 It’s not uncommon that all the sudden the hair dye that you’ve used for years starts giving you a reaction.
 Your body can develop immune reactions to certain molecules over time, meaning you can start having an allergy at any point in your life.
 Just because you’ve been loyal to your tried and true brand for 10 years, it doesn’t mean that you can’t develop an allergy.